clarus/coq-blog/posts/2021-02-09 Beginning of verification for the parsing of smart-contracts.md

         | _ => True
         end.

+The proof proceeds by induction on `node`.

 ## Conclusion
 We have seen that we can write basic formal proofs about the parser of smart-contracts of Tezos.
-We do that by first automatically translating the OCaml code to Coq, and then doing the proof in Coq.
+We do that by first automatically translating the OCaml code to Coq, and then by doing the proofs in Coq.

-We will now focus on writing proofs on the parsing functions for the data and the instructions, functions which are slightly more involved than the parsing on the types.
+We will next focus on writing proofs on the parsing functions for the data.
+These functions are slightly more involved than the parsing functions on the types, but follow the same structure.